Optimal control of bit erasure in stochastic random access memory: Dynamic random access memory

-Representative bit erasure trajectories are shown in Fig.~\ref{fig:dram-phenom}(c-d) starting from both 0 and 1 states.
-The two logical states are written into the capacitor through application of a bitline voltage and setting $V_\mathrm{w}=0$ to allow for current to flow.
+Representative bit erasure trajectories are shown in Fig.~\ref{fig:dram-phenom}(c) starting from both 0 and 1 states.
+The two logical states are written into the capacitor through application of a bitline voltage $V_\mathrm{b}$ and setting the wordline voltage $V_\mathrm{w}=0$ to allow for current to flow.
 Writing the logical 1 state corresponds to setting $V_\mathrm{b}=V_\mathrm{d}>0$, while for the logical $0$ state, $V_\mathrm{b}=0$.
 Maintenance of the bit occurs by setting $V_\mathrm{b}=V_\mathrm{d}/2$ and $V_\mathrm{w}=-2V_\mathrm{d}$.
 As an example of a naive bit erasure protocol, analogous to that used in real CMOS device operation, at time $t=0$ the bitline voltage is set instantaneously to $V_\mathrm{b}=0$, and the wordline voltage is turned ``on" to $V_\mathrm{w}=0$ to allow current through the access transistor.
 The capacitor discharges with a characteristic RC time that is $\tau_\mathrm{RC} \sim 10^3 \tau_\mathrm{t}$, while dissipated heat accumulates in a manner that mirrors the voltage on the capacitor.
-Exact values of output voltages $V_\mathrm{o}$ in Fig.~\ref{fig:dram-phenom}(c) and dissipated heat $Q$ in Fig.~\ref{fig:dram-phenom}(d) vary among stochastic trajectories, but their average is well described by a mean field approximation.
+Exact values of output voltages (top) and dissipated heat $Q$ (bottom) vary among stochastic trajectories, but their average is well described by a mean field approximation.
 We leverage the quantitative accuracy of this mean field theory to facilitate optimization.
 Starting in the 0 state, the average heat is 0, while starting in the 1 state, the average heat is given by the expected change in energy, $Q = -\Delta E \approx C V_\mathrm{d}^2/2$.
 Averaged over a uniform distribution of bits, the mean heat from this naive protocol would be $\langle Q\rangle = -\Delta E \approx C V_\mathrm{d}^2/4$.